menandmice/micetro_docs/guides/implementation/installation_azure.rst

 **Service Account**

-To automatically detect the DNS/DHCP servers on your network the Men&Mice DNS/DHCP server controllers are required to be run under managed service accounts.
+To automatically detect the DNS/DHCP servers on your network the Micetro DNS/DHCP agents are required to be run under managed service accounts.
 For more information see :ref:`setup-msa`.

 After deployment
 ----------------